appliedblockchain/bapp_models/Readme.md

 doc.name      #=> "foo"
 doc.calc_hash #=> "..."
 doc.save      # (data should be saved into ethereum)
+# at the moment let's use this version:
+doc.update(doc.attributes)

 # you can retrieve data from Ethereum
 #